codmccabe/Math1431/docs/chapterone/chapter1.7.md

 This method can be generalized in the following way.

-:::{prf:algorithm} Solving quadratic inequality
+:::{admonition} Solving quadratic inequality
-:nonumber:
+:class: tip
 1. What was the first thing we did to solve the original inequality? ($ax^{2}+bx+c=0$)
 2. After finding when $ax^{2}+bx+c=0$ we identified how many subintervals? (three (or two) subintervals)
 3. In those three subintervals we did what in those subintervals? (we tested if $ax^{2}+bx+c$ is positive or negative)